-Also located in Chinatown Park, a traditional Chinatown gate (paifong), a gift from the city Taipei, is a symbolic entryway for visitors and immigrants who settle in the area.
+Also located in Chin Park, a traditional Chinatown gate (paifong), a gift from the city Taipei, is a symbolic entryway for visitors and immigrants who settle in the area.
 Two imperial guardian foo dogs guard the front of the paifong.

 Free carrier-grade wireless internet access (Wi-Fi) is available on The Greenway, one of the largest free networks in the Commonwealth!
 Look for the “Greenway” wireless network on your laptop, tablet, or smartphone and start surfing.

 Through a partnership with Neutral Connect Networks (NCN), Greenway Wi-Fi is provided on a high-speed backbone from Towerstream.
 Users have a 802.11ac broadband experience with Ruckus equipment purpose-built to withstand harsh outdoor environments.

 To access the Greenway Wi-Fi network, first enable your device’s Wi-Fi, then configure your device to use the “Greenway” network (SSID).